One more death recorded in Boston

-There was one more coronavirus death recorded over the weekend in Boston.

-The dashboard shows 237 people had died in the area by May 9 (Monday) – up from 236 on Friday.
+A total of 238 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 237 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Boston.